-1. Get Your Bearings at Morro Bay Natural History Museum
+1. Get Your Bearings at the Morro Bay Museum of Natural History

-2. Visit the rock— and sea otters, and hermit crabs…
+2. Visit Morro Rock — and sea otters, and hermit crabs…

 Tip: For an even more memorable family visit out to Morro Rock, go by Surrey Bike!
-We picked up a four-pedal surrey (seated 5 of us just fine) from nearby Farmer’s Kites & Surryes and laughed our whole way there pedaling out along the bike path toward the rock—and giggled fantastically as we parked our “surrey with the fringe on top” right alongside the other cars in the area nearest the resting sea otters.
+We picked up a four-pedal surrey (seated 5 of us just fine) from nearby Farmer’s Kites & Surreys and laughed our whole way there.
+We pedaled out along the bike path toward the rock—and giggled fantastically as we parked our “surrey with the fringe on top” right alongside the other cars in the area nearest the resting sea otters.
 Regular bike rentals are available, too.
 Find out more: Farmer’s Kites & Surryes